simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 Pros:

 - The Ruby language makes it easy to read and maintain
-- Supports a wide range of platforms and environments
+- Supports many platforms and environments
 - Modular architecture for flexibility and customization
 - Deep integration with cloud platforms
 - Active community support